-Telephonic or phone interviews are as important as in-person or on-site interviews.
+Technical Phone Screen Interviews are as important as in-person or on-site interviews.
 Employers gain a lot of information about a candidate's core attributes during the phone interview round of an interview process.
 Recruiters often use this round to eliminate unqualified candidates.
-As such, telephonic interviews serve as the perfect filter to identify meritorious candidates.
+As such, technical phone screens serve as the perfect filter to identify meritorious candidates.

-In this article, we will look at some proven phone interview tips that will help you move to the next round of interviews.
+In this article, we will look at some proven technical phone screen interview tips that will help you move to the next round of interviews.

 - Know your company

 It is essential that you do your research on the company’s values, goals, and culture.
 Look at the company’s website, social media pages, and other relevant channels of information/communication to develop a thorough understanding of what your prospective role will entail.
 Knowing details such as the company’s recent rounds of funding, or recent achievements that made the news, can help you answer common questions like ‘What do you know about the company?’ effectively.

 - Reschedule your interview, if necessary, in advance

 If you can't attend your interview, inform the interviewer in advance and reschedule it.
 Fix a time that’s convenient for both you and the interviewer.
 Intimating your interviewer in advance eliminates unnecessary awkwardness.